 If you don’t have enough room, fake it.
 You can add clear doors to the bottom level and a support beam above it.
 A clerestory windows exterior will add curb appeal to your home.

 Transom windows are installed above doorways.
 Clerestory windows are installed at the roof line.
 They sit higher and are larger than transoms.

 How Much Do Clerestories Cost?

-Clerestory windows cost between $1,000 and $5,000, but it will depend if they are large windows and heir style.
-For elegant models or clerestory awning windows, you will pay more based on quality and materials.
+Clerestory windows cost between $1,000 and $5,000, but the price depends on size and style.
+For elegant models or awning windows, you’ll pay more.

 Frequently Asked Questions (FAQ)FAQ

 How To Pronounce The Word Clerestory?